Tvass5/Mobile-Architect-Programming/README.md

 # Mobile-Architect-Programming

---Briefly summarize the requirements and goals of the app you developed.
+#Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?
 For this project, we are developing an Event Planner app.
 This app is designed to help its user keep track of the dates and times of upcoming events.
 The app should have two data tables, one that stores event detail and another that stores user login information.
 It should have a login screen, a grid display of upcoming events, that allows its users to make changes to events, and a system of sending its users app notifications.

 --What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?